jelsonjay/typescript/README.md

 # TypeScript the alternative to JavaScript superset

-learn typescript, all valid javascrpt code is also typescript code
+learn typescript, all valid JavaScript code is also typescript code